open/close all folders

 - The Power of Rock will always defeat douchey electronic-pop

 - The Power of Love is cool, but Gideon exploited Scott's mistake of turning his back on him, thus killing him.
-The Power of Self-Respect is really cool, but the Digitana is just way cooler, with Gideon only being defeated with the So Cool It's Awesome tag-team battle with Knives.
+The Power of Self-Respect is really cool, but the Digitana is just way cooler, with Gideon only being defeated with the awesome tag-team battle with Knives.

 - What was the hilarious text that Lucas received during his fight with Todd?